 The next morning they rode out of Sandpoint, six miles over southwest country roads to a wide spit of land that curved east-north-east into the sea.
 The dawn had begun in heavy fog that dissipated moodily by midday, but the sky remained overcast.
 The air was chill.
 As they neared The Misgivings Gloriana’s hauntings became more agitated.

-First had been the unexplained breeze that softly tossed her rich golden curls yet the air around was still.
+First had been the unexplained breeze that softly tossed her rich golden curls despite the still air all around.
 Eventually Gloriana had been forced to tie her hair back with a length of silk.
-Next was the distant sound of a woman’s voice, as though from a field in a valley far away, that only the oracle could hear.
-Last came the visions, noticeable to all, including Gloriana’s horse who began to toss and shuffle nervously.
-The images were varied, little ghosts that appeared around her head, at the shoulder, or dancing around the saddle; figures like beasts of the field, or birds on the wing, or darting fish; silver-white gossamer shapes that might have been faces but never quite resolved.
+Next was the distant sound of a woman’s voice, as though from a valley far away, that only the oracle could hear.
+Last came the visions, noticeable to the others including Gloriana’s horse who began to toss and shuffle nervously.
+The images were varied: Little ghosts that appeared around her head, at the shoulder, or dancing around the saddle; figures like beasts of the field, or birds on the wing, or darting fish; silver-white gossamer shapes that might have been faces.

-Gloriana could feel their touch as they drifted across her skin, an ethereal rustle like dust from moth wings settling on a drop of rain.
+Gloriana could feel their touch as they drifted across her skin, ethereal rustle like dust from moth wings settling on a drop of rain.
 She got gooseflesh, and the air around her churned as spume tossed on windswept rocks.
 The horses made the last turn in the road around a copse of tamarack and The Misgivings loomed ahead on the cliff edge three hundred feet above the ocean.
-Abby and Lem looked over at Gloriana just at that moment and the oracle’s eyes had gone completely red, showing neither iris nor pupil, but only a glimmering sheen the color of a sunset.
-Then the vision was gone and the haunts drew away from Gloriana as the ebb flees a beach.
+Abby and Lem looked over at Gloriana just then and the oracle’s eyes had gone completely red, showing neither iris nor pupil, but only a glimmering sheen the color of a sunset.
+Then the vision was gone and the haunts drew away.

-In the sudden stillness that followed the only sound was the distant crash of the sea.
-Then a flock of ravens burst from the long grasses in fluttering black, cawing ancient accusation in the forsaken places of the world.
+In the sudden stillness that followed the only sound was the distant crash of the sea, until a flock of ravens burst from the long grass in fluttering black, cawing ancient accusation in the forsaken places of the world.

 A dirt lane meandered past a ruined structure on the right and continued on to the foreboding manor house in decay at cliff’s edge.
 The party sat their horses under the expanse of dark cloud.
 A faint rustle of wind rose and hissed through the grasses, dragging dead leaves to and fro.
-The ravens wheeled sharply overhead and arced back to a larch left of the road.
-They settled grotesquely among the branches and their black eyes peered down.
+The ravens wheeled sharply overhead and arced back to a larch left of the road, settling grotesquely among the branches, black eyes peered down.

 “What do you suppose that was?”
-Abby nodded her head in the direction of the ruined structure to the right.
+Abby nodded her head in the direction of the ruined building.

 “Servants’ quarters,” Kara, Lem, and Rahab answered in unison, then glanced at one another in mild surprise.

-“Shall we start there, then?” the warrior mentioned as she dismounted.
-The others followed suit.
+“Shall we start there, then?”
+The warrior dismounted, and the others followed suit.
 Abby unlimbered sword and shield and began to make her way slowly forward.
-The outbuildings had suffered a significant fire long ago that had left little standing except for the occasional pitted timber, a few blackened stones, and the remains of a well at the rear of the structure.
+Long ago the outbuildings had suffered a significant fire that left little standing except the occasional pitted timber, a few blackened stones, and the remains of a well at the rear.
 The ruin was some fifty or so feet from the manor house.

-Rahab and Gloriana stepped forward and each invoked the power to detect magic.
-Gloriana’s posture was relaxed but ready, both arms extended, palms up, as though waiting to receive an embrace, and her eyelids fluttered as the waves of power rippled around and through her.
-Next to her stood Rahab, angled on the line with left leg fore, left arm crooked as though to hold an object for scrutiny, posture erect and eyes wide open to read the intricate geometries of arcane energy others could not see.
+Rahab and Gloriana stepped forward, each detecting for the presence of magic.
+The oracle stood with arms extended, palms up, eyelids fluttering as waves of power rippled around and through her.
+Next to her the wizard, left arm crooked as though to hold an object for scrutiny, eyes reading the intricate geometries of arcane energy other could not see.
 The two spellcasters waited ten seconds, twenty, half a minute: Nothing.

 “There is some kind of background magic radiation,” remarked Rahab, “but no specific field or function to isolate.
 Strange.”

-Gloriana joined Abby at the well; the two women gazed down into the shaft and saw only darkness.
-The oracle placed a spell of illumination on a nearby pebble and dropped the stone into the well.
+The oracle joined the warrior at the well; the two women gazed down and saw only darkness.
+Gloriana placed a spell of illumination on a nearby pebble and dropped the stone into the well.
 Abby watched the bulb of light fall, strike murky water, and dim as it gradually receded into depths.
 Rahab finished hitching the horses to a section of burnt frame and stepped forward to join the others.

-Kara, Rahab, Gloriana, and Abby stood back as Lem inspected the front door.
-The halfling had started by leaning close and listening for a full minute, but detected only the remote roar of the sea.
-He then drew from a pocket a small lens of convex glass and spent another several minutes scouring the door at the jamb, the handle, the hinges, the sill front, and then put on a dextrous display of shimmying up one side of the frame entirely unaided.
-After examining the lintel Lem was satisfied there was nothing unpleasant engineered into the mechanism.
+The others stood back as Lem inspected the front door.
+The gardener leaned close and listened for a full minute, but detected only the remote roar of the sea.
+He then drew from a pocket a small lens of convex glass and spent another several minutes scouring the door at the jamb, the handle, the hinges, the sill front, and then shimmied up one side of the frame entirely unaided.
+After examining the lintel Lem was satisfied.
 He dropped soundlessly back to the ground.

-“Gardener my ass,” Abby’s mouth turned up at the corner in a wry smile.
+“Gardener my ass.”
+Abby’s mouth turned up at the corner in a wry smile.
 Rahab’s teeth showed a wicked devil grin.
-Lem pulled on the door handle and it did not move.
+The gardener pulled on the door handle and it did not move.